ckan/ckanext-scheming/README.md

-Fields are specified in the order you would like them to appear in the dataset, group or organization editing forms.
+Fields are specified in the order you would like them to appear in the dataset, group or organization editing pages.
 Datasets have separate lists of dataset and resource fields.
 Organizations and groups have a single fields list.

 Fields you exclude will not be shown to the end user, and will not